lammps/lammps/doc/src/Build_extras.rst

       the ``cythonize`` command in case the corresponding .pyx file was modified.
 You may need to need to modify ``lib/python/Makefile.lammps`` if the LAMMPS build fails.
+      To manually enforce building MLIAP with Python support, you can add ``-DMLIAP_PYTHON`` to the ``LMP_INC`` variable in your machine makefile.
+      You may have to manually run the cythonize command on .pyx file(s) in the ``src`` folder, if this is not automatically done during installing the MLIAP package.
+Please do **not** run ``cythonize`` in the ``src/MLIAP`` folder, as that can lead to compilation errors if PYTHON support is not included.
+      If you did by accident, please remove the generated .cpp and .h files.

 ----------